parryc/thevoid/templates/zmnebi/verbs.md

 <attn>✎ Derived from PSTSBJV, has preverb</attn>

+<attn>In my experience, trying to draw out forms of this conjugation from educated native speakers will sometimes result in the PSTSBJV.
+This is also mentioned by Aronson 1999, p396.</attn>

 **_ვ-class transitive and intransitive_**

 Change the ending of PSTSBJV to be _-ოს_, except for _-ოთ_ for 2PL and 3PL.
 Some verbs ending in _-ებს_ in the 3SG.PRS will include _-ებინ-_ before the person endings.
 This is marked in parentheses below, as the more common form for _აკეთებს_ is the longer form (as in the example sentence).